 Whitmore Hot Springs, California

-Is Whitmore Hot Springs the same as the Rock Tub?
+Is Whitmore Hot Springs the same as Rock Tub Hot Springs?

 Whitmore Hot Springs, California